aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 1. Select *Enabled* under **Data transformation**

-1. Select the Lambda function that begins with `beam-workshop-EnrichEventLambda...`
+1. Select the Lambda function that contains `EnrichEventLambda`

 1. Leave the **Record Format Conversion** as **Disabled**